ploncomi/python_like_cpp/README.md

 1) This is a toy code...

 2) The main actual difficulty with these codes is that reported compilation errors when misusing operators "in" and "not_in" are not informative enough (specially when using g++).
-However, source code using "in" and "not_in" is easily readable.
+If more informative errors are required, <in> and <not_in> can be used instead (this approach is shown in test_in_operator.cpp)

-3) Use of in and not_in operators require using defines before being used:
+3) Use of in and not_in operators require using defines (option 1) or namespaces (option 2) for being used:
+Option 1
 ```
 #define in <in_operator::in>
 #define not_in <in_operator::not_in>